-The node MUST check the value of the sequence number in the packet and compare it to any stored sequence number having the same originator address in the CP table.
+The node core MUST check the value of the sequence number in the packet and compare it to any stored sequence number having the same originator address in the CP table.
 If no match is found n the CP table, a new entry is created with the aforementioned values obtained from the CP packet before further processing.
-Otherwise, if a match is found and the packet sequence number is less than the sequence number stored in the table, the message is silently discarded and the node returns to the stable phase specified by the phase flag.
+Otherwise, if a match is found and the packet sequence number is less than the sequence number stored in the table, the message is silently discarded and the node returns to the stable phase specified by its core RID variable.

-For non-discarded packets, the node MUST check the CP field value in the CP packets and compare it with the phase flag:
+For non-discarded packets, the node MUST check the CP field value in the CP packets and compare it with its own RID:

-- If they are equal, the CP packet is silently discarded and the node returns to the phase specified by the phase flag. - 2.
-If they are not equal, the o-phase changes the operation phase to the value specified in the CP field of the CP message and resets the oscillation timer.
+- 1. If they are equal, the CP packet is silently discarded and the node returns to the phase specified by its core RID. - 2.
+If they are not equal, the o-phase changes the RID to the value specified in the CP field of the CP message and resets the oscillation timer.